The Asia Foundation, Jakarta

 Eligibility and Skills Required:

 The internship is open to continuing undergraduate students.
-Students from any department are welcome to apply.
+Students from any department interested in literacy, education, and on-line platform development are welcome to apply.
 Applicants must be in good academic standing with a GPA of 3.3 or higher.
 Additionally, applicants should have the following characteristics:

 - Ability to work cross-culturally